Recently I posted a series of questions on various Facebook group pages similar to the following:

 The answers varied; some were correct and others were a good try.
 Before I reveal the answer, perhaps a review about the load ratings and powertrain are in order.
 For some, this may be new knowledge.

-Additionally, the GCWR is assigned by manufacturers and includes the powertrain's capabilities such as engine, transmission and gear ratio.
-Any of the powertrain's components, or combinations of, may create the weakest link in the powertrain.
-Mechanically, the differential gear ratio is not necessarily the weak link, but rather a ratio of power reduction or increase to the wheels depending on the ratio.
+Gear Ratio—Mechanically, the differential gear ratio is not necessarily the weak link, but rather a ratio of power reduction or increase to the wheels depending on the ratio.
 When considering the same brand and model vehicle, a differential ratio of 3.42:1 will cause the engine and transmission to work harder than if the ratio was 4.10:1 with the same amount of weight hauled or towed.
 The tow vehicle will still move the weight regardless of the differential gear ratio.
-But a lower transmission gear may have to be used move the weight, therefore increasing engine RPM, and fuel cost, and may increase additional stress on the engine and/or transmission, therefore increasing the the risk of premature wear and breakdowns.
+But a lower transmission gear may have to be used move the weight, therefore increasing engine RPM, and fuel cost, and may increase additional stress on the engine and/or transmission, therefore increasing the risk of premature wear and breakdowns.
 You may note that two identical vehicles with the only mechanical difference being the gear ratio will have different GCWRs and maximum towing capacities.
-See the Ram examples below or on this page: How Much Can A One Ton Truck Tow Without Exceeding Ratings?
+See the Ram examples below or on this page: How Much Can a One Ton Truck Tow Without Exceeding Ratings?

 NOTE: All vehicle manufacturers emphatically warn that GCWR, GVWR and GAWR should never be exceeded for the reasons of safety and vehicle longevity.